 Why Is My Parrot Pooping So Much?

-If your parrot is pooping more than normal, it can also mean that it’s having internal problems, such as:
+If your parrot is pooping more than normal, it could have internal problems, such as:

 - Pancreatic disease